Ammar-Raneez/Ammar-Raneez/README.md

 <br />
 - Hardworking and Passionate developer.
 Love building projects ranging from frontend all the way to backend

-- I’m currently a Senior Software Engineer at [99x](http://99x.io/)
+- I’m currently a Senior Software Engineer

 - I hold a bachelors in Computer Science from the University of Westminster with a 1st class honours